google/WebFundamentals/src/content/en/fundamentals/progressive-web-apps/app-shell.md

 The benefits of an app shell architecture with a service worker include:

 * **Reliable performance that is consistently fast**.
 Repeat visits are extremely quick.
-Static assets (e.g. HTML, JavaScript, images and CSS) are immediately cached locally so there is no need to re-fetch the shell (and optionally the content if that is cached too).
-The UI is cached locally and content is updated dynamically as required.
+Static assets and the UI (e.g. HTML, JavaScript, images and CSS) are cached on the first visit so that they load instantly on repeat visits.
+Content _may_ be cached on the first visit, but is typically loaded when it is needed.

-* **Native-Application-like interactions**.
-By adopting the app-shell model, you can create experiences with instant, native-application-like navigation and interactions, complete with offline support.
+* **Native-like interactions**.
+By adopting the app shell model, you can create experiences with instant, native-application-like navigation and interactions, complete with offline support.